tencentyun/intlcloud-documents/product/视频服务/云点播/用户指南/视频处理设置/模板设置_intl.md

 You can create a screen capturing template based on your business needs so that users can take screenshots of the uploaded videos in various ways.
 Currently, the VOD console supports three types of screenshots: point-in-time screenshot, sampling screenshot, and image sprite screenshot.

 ### Point-in-time Screenshot
 Select "Point-in-time screenshot" for the screenshot type.
-You need to specify the sampling time point for the task flow, and you can only configure the type of screenshot for the template.
+You need to specify the sampling time point for the task flow, and you can only configure the type of screenshot.
 For detailed configuration, see [Task Flow Settings](https://cloud.tencent.com/document/product/266/33819).
 ![Point-in-time Screenshot](https://main.qcloudimg.com/raw/65b110ceac173767493895721e84f0a0.png)
 - Template name: It can contain up to 64 Chinese characters, letters, digits, spaces, underscores (_), dashes (-), and periods (.).
 - Image format: JPG.